GereyTatarkhanov/widget_gallery/README.md

 You can get this application with different widgets and customize them how do you want.
 Currently, the gallery includes the following widgets:
 - BaseButton (More convenient than the standard ElevatedButton);
-- BaseTextField (You can quickly and easily switch to password entry mode);
+- BaseTexfield (You can quickly and easily switch to password entry mode);
-- BigTextField (A text input field whose height can be adjusted);
+- BigTextfield (A text input field whose height can be adjusted);
 - ActionPanel (Includes ActionPanelListTile);
 - ArcProgressBar (Progress bar in the form of an arc);
 - ContainerWithButton (Simple bordered container with icon button);
-- HotBottomSheet (A quick bottom sheet that gets a child of the Widget type).
+- HotBottomSheet (A quick bottom sheet that gets a child of the Widget type);
+- Expandable (The custom expandable widget like ExpansionTile but more simple).

 You can see the examples below.